 Of course, the higher the rate of conversion the better, for example, if a particular product page on your site has 20,000 visitors a month, but only a 1% conversion rate, that means you’re getting 200 orders per month.

 That 20,000 visitors might look great in your Analytics software, but then again, if you had 10,000 visitors and a 5% conversion rate, that’s 500 orders a month, a much preferable setup I’m sure you’ll agree.

 This is why knowing how eCommerce conversion rate calculations are done is crucial.

 This is also why on-page optimisation is usually step one of the most successful eCommerce marketing strategies, and why you should prioritise conversion rate before you start building huge amounts of traffic.

-It’s also not just as simple as Googling ‘traffic and conversions 2019’ for your industry and aiming to get yours higher than the average (although that is good knowledge to have).
+It’s also not just as simple as Googling ‘traffic and conversions 2020’ for your industry and aiming to get yours higher than the average (although that is good knowledge to have).

 For example, last year across industries, the average conversion rate was 2.35%, yet the top 25% of sites were achieving 5.31%.